-CO 220 Introduction to Public
+CO 220 Public Relations

-Relations

-The student is introduced to the principles, history and practice of public relations and develops an understanding of the processes that influence public opinion.
-This course covers the ethics and responsibilities of the practitioner to the media and the public, as well as the available public relations tools and resources.
+An overview of the public relations profession is provided.
+Students learn the role of public relations in business, as well as the ethical standards used by practitioners.
+A class or group project is assigned.
 Prerequisites: EN 103, CO 171 or permission of instructor.
 Hours of class per week: 3.